Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 ### Cloud Proxy Setup (Recommended)

 Use a cloud proxy service like Akamai, Cloudflare, or Nginx for first-party integration.
-This method involves redirecting traffic to the PhotonIQ server through a proxy hosted on your domain or subdomain, such as `metrics.yourwebsite.com`.
+This method involves forwarding traffic to the PhotonIQ server through a proxy hosted on your domain or subdomain, such as `metrics.yourwebsite.com`.

 Benefits of cloud proxy setup include: